Crissium/SilverDict-mobile/README.md

 ## Issues

 - [ ] Dynamic screen width in WebView (if you rotate from portrait to landscape, the WebView will not be resized)
-- [ ] Cache the search results in local history along with the position in the page

 # Development